ujvl/yahoo-streaming-benchmark/README.markdown

 This is the same as above but in addition it is designed for a very high key cardinality.

 #### flink.benchmark.state.AkkaStateQuery
 This program is used to query the key-value state directly in the Flink nodes.
-This in combination with either of the two -FlinkState programs above is what allows you to eliminate the key-value store altogether.
+This in comb ination with either of the two -FlinkState programs above is what allows you to eliminate the key-value store altogether.

 #### storm.benchmark.AdvertisingTopologyHighKeyCard
 This Storm program is derivative of Yahoo's original AdvertisingTopology code.
 The difference is that it is designed for very high #'s of campaigns and builds the output windows by directly updating them in Redis.
 This benchmark represents any computation where it's neccessary to build state outside of the streaming system such that it's fault tolerant.
 Many applications in production work exactly this way and typically their throughput is limited by the remote key-value store.
 The windows in this case are set to 60 minutes by default but this is configurable.